 Jerkass Woobie: Before the start of the series Haruhi painfully realises that her experiences are mundane and not anything special (which is what she desires the most in her life), and in her quest to make her life special, goes on the hunt for aliens, time travellers and ES Pers after some inspiration from Kyon.
 This leads to her general bluntness, and her obsession with cosplaying Mikuru.
 And all the exciting things she's hoped for ARE in her life, but she's Locked Out of the Loop!

-Woolseyism: For example, the quote at the top of page more literally translated would have Haruhi asking for people from space, people from the future, people with special powers, and people from other worlds (although "alien" and "esper" are fairly standard translations of their respective Japanese terms).
+Woolseyism: The quote at the top of the main page more literally translated would have Haruhi asking for people from space, people from the future, people with special powers, and people from other worlds (although "alien" and "esper" are fairly standard translations of their respective Japanese terms).